 So much happens in the first two years of your child’s life.
-We know that all children grow and develop at different rates, but we also know there are some milestones that we expect most 2-year-olds to meet by the time they turn two.
-Please use the below five milestones to help navigate your child’s speech and language skills.
+We know that all children grow and develop at different rates, but we also know there are some milestones that we expect most 2-year-olds to meet before their third birthday.
+Using the five milestones below, we’ll review the speech and language milestones you’ll see in your child’s second year.

 If your child has a smaller vocabulary or they are not able to follow directions consistently, it doesn’t necessarily mean that he/she needs help.
 It’s important to look at ALL of the above milestones to determine if your child is on the right track.

 Research has shown that early detection of communication disorders plays a major role in shorter treatment plans and faster recovery!
 If you have questions about your 2-year-old’s speech and language development, please feel free to contact us.
 We are here to help!

 TherapyWorks provides pediatric speech, occupational and physical therapies in-home or via teletherapy.